-Kevin and Mary Conroy from Dysart last week won a legal battle with the HSE, over injuries caused to their daughter Roisín at birth in Portlaoise Hospital 12 years ago.
+In 2013 Kevin and Mary Conroy from Laois spoke to the Leinster Express after they won a 10 year legal battle with the HSE, over injuries caused to their daughter Roisín at birth in Portlaoise Hospital.

-The family received an apology from the HSE and from consultant obstetrician John P Corristine over failings that resulted in Roisín having dyskinetic cerebral palsy.
+The family also had received an apology from the HSE and from consultant obstetrician John P Corristine over failings that resulted in Roisín having dyskinetic cerebral palsy.

 While cognitively perfect, she is unable to speak or make voluntary movements, needing constant 24 hour care from her parents.